 Party Safe is a free, online training for college students to learn about hosting safe and responsible parties and events.
 The training focuses on general party planning, alcohol and host responsibilities, and dealing with issues that arise.
-Learn more at mopietraining.org/partysafe
+Learn more and take the Party Safe training here.